 When I read these words, I knew instantly that both statements rang true for me, although calling myself “better than before” would still be quite a stretch.
 My own cardiac event, just as for all heart attack survivors, had certainly become a “defining part of my life story”.
 How can it not?

-For the women in my heart health presentation audiences, my brief introduction to my own heart attack story turns out to be a surprisingly entertaining cautionary tale of what never to do after a man with the letters M.D. after his name sends you home from the E.R. in mid-heart attack with an acid reflux misdiagnosis!
+For the women in my heart health presentation audiences, my brief introduction to my own heart attack story turns out to be a surprisingly entertaining cautionary tale of what never to do after a man with the letters M.D. after his name sends you home from the E.R. in mid-heart attack with an acid reflux misdiagnosis.

 As Dr. Siebert says, I have learned how “to talk about these experiences as an observer and learner, to confess mistakes, bad judgment, weaknesses, and laugh at myself!”
-My presentations, oddly enough, are consistently – and amazingly – filled with gales of laughter – for both me and my audience members.
+My presentations, oddly enough, are consistently – and amazingly – greeted with gales of laughter – for both me and my audience members.
 One reviewer in fact described my talks as “part cardiology bootcamp and part stand-up comedy!”

 1. Free Fall Phase: reliving fears and memories